SiberiaField/OOP_NSU/Hometask_Time_3_to_7/Clocks_7.2/README.md

-Print ./a.exe to start main programm
+./a.exe - command to launch main programm